UltraMessaging/um_perf/README.md

 ````
 When the publisher completes, ensure that the subscriber's "EOS" log ends with
 "num_rx_msgs=0, num_unrec_loss=0,".
-The "num_rcv_msgs" value should be the the sum of the publisher's "-n" and "-w"
+The "num_rcv_msgs" value should be the sum of the publisher's "-n" and "-w"
 message counts.

 Host S1 (Store):